 The COVID-19 response recalls lessons from prior infectious disease outbreaks, such as the HIV/AIDS pandemic.
-Dr. Eric Goosby, an internationally recognized infectious disease expert who served in the Clinton and Obama administrations leading domestic and global programs combating HIV/AIDS, will discuss his 35 years of experience working in the HIV/AIDS sector and his current work as a member of President Joe Biden’s Coronavirus Task Force.
-His wealth of knowledge of HIV/AIDS and infectious disease will inform the discussion on the coronavirus pandemic and its parallels with the HIV/AIDS pandemic.
+Dr. Eric Goosby, an internationally recognized infectious disease expert who served in the Clinton and Obama administrations leading domestic and global programs combating HIV/AIDS, discussed his 35 years of experience working in the HIV/AIDS sector and his current work as a member of President Joe Biden’s Coronavirus Task Force.
+His wealth of knowledge of HIV/AIDS and infectious disease informed the discussion on the coronavirus pandemic and its parallels with the HIV/AIDS pandemic.

 Dr. Eric Goosby is a distinguished professor of medicine at the University of California, San Francisco.
 He previously served as the UN Secretary-General’s Special Envoy on Tuberculosis until 2019 and the U.S. Global AIDS Coordinator under President Obama.
 He is also a member of President Biden’s Coronavirus Task Force and an affiliate of Georgetown’s Center for Innovation in Global Health.